Naughtydawg/TheKeebist/README.md

 an onboard controller

-You can reach me with questions about the board or for build help here: https://discord.gg/GQEPnQx
+You can reach me with questions about the board or for build help here: https://discord.gg/GQEPnQx There are more pictures of the board posted there as well.